mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 - **Steps for AWS deployment** including model serving and API setup.

 ## Stay Updated
 This project is actively being improved.
-Check back for updates or contribute if interested.
+Check back for updates.

-For any questions or suggestions, feel free to open an issue or reach out.